Psynosaur/read-receipt/README.md

 # Receipt OCR Parser with Image Normalization

-A powerful TypeScript-based OCR system for extracting text from receipt images using LM Studio vision models.
-The system intelligently handles long receipts by chunking them into optimal segments and provides advanced text deduplication features.
+TypeScript-based OCR system for extracting text from receipt images using LM Studio vision models.
+The system handles long receipts by chunking them into optimal segments and provides some text deduplication features.

 ## Features